v-rajagt/IntuneDocs/intune/configuration/ios-device-features-settings.md

 - **Cache name** (Kerberos only): Enter the Generic Security Services (GSS) name of the Kerberos cache.
 You most likely don't need to set this value.
 - **App bundle IDs** (Kerberos only): **Add** the app bundle identifiers that should use single sign-on on your devices.
 These apps are granted access to the Kerberos Ticket Granting Ticket, the authentication ticket, and authenticate users to services they’re authorized to access.
 - **Domain realm mapping** (Kerberos only): **Add** the domain DNS suffixes that should map to your realm.
 Use this setting when the DNS names of the hosts don’t match the realm name.
 You most likely don't need to create this custom domain-to-realm mapping.
 - **PKINIT certificate** (Kerberos only): **Select** the Public Key Cryptography for Initial Authentication (PKINIT) certificate that can be used for Kerberos authentication.
-You can choose from [PKCS](../protect/certficates-pfx-configure.md) or [SCEP](../protect/certificates-scep-configure.md) certificates that you have added in Intune.
+You can choose from [PKCS](../protect/certficates-pfx-configure.md) or [SCEP](../protect/certificates-scep-configure.md) certificates that you've added in Intune.
 For more information about certificates, see [Use certificates for authentication in Microsoft Intune](../protect/certificates-configure.md).

 ## Wallpaper